Welcome from the Director

 "The magnitude of upcoming change will be stunning.
 We are still in Spring Training." -Mary Meeker, Partner at Kleiner Perkins, on the re-imagination of nearly everything—industry, society and careers—resulting from new devices, smartphones, connectivity and user interfaces.

-Organizations and careers are also rapidly changing with more distributed and virtual organizations, decreasing average years of tenure and increasing number of career transitions.
+Organizations and careers are also rapidly changing with more distributed and virtual organizations, decreasing average years of tenure and increased number of career transitions.

-The George Mason EMBA with its Global, National Defense, and Critical Infrastructure Protection tracks is oriented towards executive leadership and success in this rapidly changing economy and career environment.
+The George Mason EMBA is oriented towards executive leadership and success in this rapidly changing economy and career environment. and our students are midcareer professionals in industry and government.

-Mason EMBA students, midcareer professionals in industry and government, are looking to advance their leadership careers in their current organizations; shift careers by starting companies or moving from a large company to smaller company or vice versa; and transition from military and government to the private sector.
+Mason EMBA students are looking to advance their leadership careers in their current organizations, shift careers by starting companies or changing industries, or transition from military and government to the private sector.
 All have an interest in the strategic aspects of business and being flexible and adaptable as businesses and organizations change.

-The EMBA program's goal is to provide students with a graduate education that will help them further their leadership careers in business and government.
-The program addresses how to achieve success in today's marketplace and emphasizes a multidisciplinary view of business including building executive level insight in strategy, marketing, accounting, finance, leadership, and organizational behavior.
+The program's goal is to provide students with a graduate education that will help them further their leadership careers in business and government.
+The program addresses how to achieve success in today's marketplace and emphasizes a multidisciplinary view of business including building executive level insight in strategy, marketing, accounting, finance, marketing, organizational behavior, and leadership.

 With our outstanding faculty, excellent students, and supportive industry partners, I believe that the George Mason EMBA program is one of the best EMBA educational values in the region and country.
 The program has a record of successfully educating executives to take on greater responsibilities and leadership roles.
 We look forward to talking with you about our program and how it might work for you.